Yash020405/mattermost/AssignmentSubmission.md

 ### 2. Asynchronous Indexing

-I implemented a non-blocking indexing approach to prevent search operations from affecting UI responsiveness:
+After several server timeouts, we implemented a non-blocking indexing approach to prevent search operations from affecting UI responsiveness:

 ```go
 // New asynchronous indexing implementation